aeon-toolkit/aeon/docs/getting_started.md

 432.0
 ```

-A multivariate time series is made up of multiple series, where each observation is a
+A multivariate time series is made up of multiple series or channels, where each
-vector of related recordings in the same time index.
-An examples would be a motion trace
+observation is a vector of related recordings in the same time index.
+An examples
-of from a smartwatch with at least three dimensions (X,Y,Z co-ordinates), or multiple
+would be a motion trace from a smartwatch with at least three dimensions (X,Y,Z
-financial statistics recorded over time.
-Single multivariate series input typically
+co-ordinates), or multiple financial statistics recorded over time.
+Single
+multivariate series input typically
 follows the shape `(n_channels, n_timepoints)` when stored in numpy arrays
 (sometimes called wide format).